-ED0820 - Ethical Issues in Leading Organizations
+ED0820 - Ethical Issues in Leading Organizations (3 credits; Online)

 This course analyzes the moral psychology of dysfunctional leadership which causes ethical issues within the governance of public, private, and non-profit organizations.
 Focus is placed on the central question of leadership ethics, "Do the distinctive features of leadership justify rule-breaking behavior?"